thumpa/tool-slack-reader/readme.md

    - Add `workspace.json` to each workspace directory
    - Create channel directories within each workspace
    - Place JSON files in their respective channel directories
-   - Add `members.csv` to each workspace directory
+   - Add `users.json` to each workspace directory
    - Message files should be named `YYYY-MM-DD.json`

 4. Access the application: